avijitliberty/cloud-native/content/cheatsheets/aws/lambda.md

      {{< figure src="images/uploads/lambda-kinesis-1.PNG" width="250" height="250" class="alignright">}}

      * Stream-based polling there is no cost to make the polling calls.
-     * An event source mapping creates an iterator for each shard, processes items in order
+     * An Event Source Mapping creates an iterator for each ```shard```, processes items in-order
      * Start with new items, from the beginning or from timestamp
-     * Processed items aren't removed from the stream (other consumers can read them)
+     * Processed items **aren't removed** from the stream (other consumers can read them)
      * Low traffic: use batch window to accumulate records before processing
      * You can process multiple batches in parallel
        * up to 10 batches per shard
-       * in-order processing is still guaranteed for each partition key,
+       * in-order processing is still guaranteed for each **partition key**,
-     * With streams, errors in a shard block further processing:
+     * With streams, errors in a shard **block** further processing:
-     – A failure in this model blocks Lambda from reading any new records from the stream until the failed batch of records either expires or is processed successfully.
+     – A failure in this model blocks Lambda from reading any new records from the stream until the failed batch of records either **expires** or is processed successfully.
 This is important because the events in each shard from the stream need to be processed in order.
      * Scaling:

-       * One Lambda invocation per stream shard
+       * One Lambda invocation per stream ```shard```
-       * If you use parallelization, up to 10 batches processed per shard simultaneously
+       * If you use parallelization, up to **10** batches processed per shard simultaneously

      ![Lambda-Kinesis](/images/uploads/lambda-kinesis-2.PNG)